aws-samples/sample-amplify-storage-browser/README.md

 ## Features

-- **Authentication**: Setup with Amazon Cognito for secure user authentication with email login
+- **Authentication**: Setup with Amazon Cognito for secure user authentication with email login.
+   - More info on how to setup and configuration option: https://docs.amplify.aws/react/build-a-backend/auth/set-up-auth/
 - **Storage**: Configured with multiple S3 buckets and granular access controls.
 The sample is configured with
   - Default storage bucket with public, admin, and private access paths
   - Secondary storage bucket with separate backup paths.